norugpulls/everearn/README.md

 ## Ok so they rugpulled these two, but how does the Everearn scam work?

 As of now Everearn has not been rugpulled, but they are continuously draining the Marketing wallet (M) that receives 2% BNB of every transaction.
-Here are some of the drain wallets (there are a lot), no surprise the Aggregator wallet (A) is one of those, so even more connection to the rugpulls of CardanoEvo and BabyCardano:
+Here are some of the drain wallets (there are a lot), no surprise the Aggregator wallet (A) is one of those, so even more connections to the rugpulls of CardanoEvo and BabyCardano:

 Main Drain wallet: [Address 0xf3514bd18ff9c23ec22c2904eb6111742fcb6d47 | BscScan](https://bscscan.com/address/0xf3514bd18ff9c23ec22c2904eb6111742fcb6d47) (MD)
 Another Drain wallet: [Address 0x29a1ad005df47b38b059b67e00e40903fc0a55be | BscScan](https://bscscan.com/address/0x29a1ad005df47b38b059b67e00e40903fc0a55be) (AD)